Frequently Asked Questions

 Will the Airshow site be very noisy during the flying displays?

 The Airshow site will be very loud during the Flying Displays.
 The displays may include fast jets that can be considerably noisy.
+If you need a quiet space we provide a quiet/sensory room during Pioneers of Tomorrow on 24 July which will be in Hall 1.

-What aircraft are on display?
+What static aircraft are on display?

 We will publish Aircraft listings as and when we are able to announce them.
 Please check the website and our social media accounts for further details.